mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/README.md

 This project provides the set-up instructions and content needed for the Scipy 2017 tutorial on signal processing and communications using the `scikit-dsp-comm` package.
 To get the most out of this tutorial you will want to take the time to install and configure both software and hardware interface drivers for the [RTL-SDR](http://www.rtl-sdr.com/) low-cost software defined radio platform and [Pyaudio](https://people.csail.mit.edu/hubert/pyaudio/).

+> **Newly added**: To drive signals into PyAudio you should have a 3.5 mm audio cable to interface  your cell phone to your PCs audio input jack (perhaps on an [external sound card](https://www.amazon.com/Sabrent-External-Adapter-Windows-AU-MMSA/dp/B00IRVQ0F8/ref=sr_1_3?s=electronics&ie=UTF8&qid=1499267425&sr=1-3&keywords=USB+audio) ) .
+Add to this a signal generator app for your cell phone.
+On the iPhone I like using (https://www.cateater.com/signalgenerator/).
+Screen shots of these items are at the bottom of this page.

 ## Getting Ready for the Tutorial

 ### Python Version and Packages

-* Python 3.6 preferred, but Python 2.7 also works, as is the origin of scikit-dsp-comm
+* Python 3.6 preferred, but Python 2.7 also works, as this is the origin of scikit-dsp-comm
 * I recommend using Anaconda as your Python base, its ability to use virtual environments
 * * Note a virtual environment is however not included in the repo
 * The following Scipy packages are required: `numpy`, `matplotlib`, `scipy`, `ipython`, `pyqt`, and `jupyter`, as well as related dependencies; with the full install of Anaconda you are good, less the packages you install under the hardware set-up